-Link to other pathways Relevance of measure j Role of the Alpine Direct lin neutral financing climate Products and climate Indirect integration Developin up a net Alpine-wite energy Alto energy Alto energy Alto to enhalto measures Alpine wite Moving a IP_Fo4: manager vulnerable transbout areas The Alpine Control k: IP_Tou1: Development of a coordinated vision for climate- and climate-resilient Alpine tourism (incl. alignment of streams); IP_Tou2: Coaching and capacity building for proofing Alpine tourism; IP_Agr1: Promotion of Alpine and increase in locally retained value added for a sustainable ate-friendly agriculture link: IP_Tr3: Developing an Alpine-wide approach towards on and decarbonisation of public transport; IP_Tr4: ng the Alps into a model region for shared mobility; IP_E1: Set- twork of regional energy coordinators; IP_E2: Enabling an ide energy democracy; IP_E3: Supporting low-carbon/low- lpine lifestyle and business models; IP_NH3: Support measures nce individual risk precaution; IP_SP2: Spatial planning s for reducing the need of individual car traffic; IP_S2: Defining ide guidelines for minimised land-take and sealing; IP_Agr2: to organic and climate-friendly methods in Alpine farming; Promote an Alpine-wide integrated sustainable forest ment approach; IP_Eco1: Protection and management of le and Alpine specific landscape; IP_Eco2: Enhance ndary cooperation on ecological connectivity of protected Convention Convention to implement the pathway bodies of the AC can implement the synthesis of existing tourism packages ACB can motivate the Alpine Conference to provide financial resources to the pilot projects as developed in step 3 as well as to potential expansion and continuity of climate-neutral tourism offers.
-Governance set- up of developing the framewor tourism packages(step 2) for climate-neutral tourism Twinning/know- how transferMembers of ACB or other bodies can use their contacts to take part in pilot projects Outreach • All activities should be widely used in ACB communication and outreach activities.
+Link to other pathways Relevance of measure f Direct link: IP_Tou1: Development of a coordinated vision for climate- neutral and climate-resilient Alpine tourism (incl. alignment of financing streams); IP_Tou2: Coaching and capacity building for climate proofing Alpine tourism; IP_Agr1: Promotion of Alpine Products and increase in locally retained value added for a sustainable and climate-friendly agriculture Indirect link: IP_Tr3: Developing an Alpine-wide approach towards integration and decarbonisation of public transport; IP_Tr4: Developing the Alps into a model region for shared mobility; IP_E1: Set- up a network of regional energy coordinators; IP_E2: Enabling an Alpine-wide energy democracy; IP_E3: Supporting low-carbon/low- energy Alpine lifestyle and business models; IP_NH3: Support measures to enhance individual risk precaution; IP_SP2: Spatial planning measures for reducing the need of individual car traffic; IP_S2: Defining Alpine wide guidelines for minimised land-take and sealing; IP_Agr2: Moving to organic and climate-friendly methods in Alpine farming; IP_Fo4: Promote an Alpine-wide integrated sustainable forest management approach; IP_Eco1: Protection and management of vulnerable and Alpine specific landscape; IP_Eco2: Enhance transboundary cooperation on ecological connectivity of protected areas Role of the Alpine Implementat ion • Synthesis: ACB together with other relevant Convention to bodies of the AC can implement the synthesis of implement the existing tourism packages pathway ACB can motivate the Alpine Conference to provide financial resources to the pilot projects as developed in step 3 as well as to potential expansion and continuity of climate-neutral tourism offers.
+Governance set-up a steering group which is in charge of developing the framework for climate-neutral tourism packages(step 2) and the pilot projects for climate and the pilot Twinning/knd for climate-neutral tourism packages (step 3) • Members of ACB or other Alpine Convention how transfer Outreach • All activities should be widely used in ACB communication and outreach activities.
 This is an aspect with high showcase-potential.
-Knowledge h ub • Knowledge hub of ACB can be linked to platform with information on tourism packages Integration in the ACB communication strategy Content Broad information on all activities/results/experiences with development of framework for climate-neutral tourism packages and pilot projects.
-Tools Framework for climate-neutral tourism packages (step 2) and reporting framework (step 4) can be linked to ACB hub.
+Knowledge h with information on tourism packages Integration in the ACB communication strategy Content Broad information on all activities/results/experiences with development of framework for climate-neutral tourism packages and pilot projects.
+Tools Tools Framework for climate-neutral tourism packages (step 2) and reporting framework (step 4) can be linked to ACB hub.